List of DC Multiverse worlds: The Divine Continuum

+The Omniverse

+Originally, there were 52 Earths in the local Multiverse home to the DCU Prime Earth.
+But in Dark Nights: Death Metal, this was confirmed that there are an infinite number of universes existing beyond them.
+This new model of creation involves multiple incarnations of the Multiverse suspended within a larger Omniverse, with individual Multiverses existing as 'bubble' sets of grouped universes, such as the local 52 or the now-defunct Multiverse 2, which has been identified as the remains of the pre-Crisis Multiverse.
 In Dark Crisis (2022), Pariah engineers a revival of many Earths from the original Multiverse, and adds them to the current Multiverse, removing the 52-world cap.

+The Local Multiverse

 The Multiverse-2

 As it was mentioned in The Multiversity, this multiverse was destroyed by the Empty Hand.

 In Infinite Frontier, it is identified as the remnants of the pre-Crisis Multiverse.
 Pariah uses it to trap various members of the Justice League in private realities that supposedly represent their ideal worlds, as a sort of "honey trap".
-The only worlds listed here are Pariah's "prison worlds"; for all other Multiverse 2 worlds, see the original Multiverse.
+For all the Multiverse-2 worlds, see the original Multiverse.

 The Dark Multiverse

 The Dark Multiverse made its debut on DC's Dark Nights: Metal banner.
 Characters within this storyline are stated as originating from beyond the core New 52 Multiverse that has been depicted until now and contains Dark Knight Batman analogues of the Flash, Doomsday, Aquawoman, Green Lantern, Wonder Woman, Cyborg, and the Joker.
 Many of these Earths appear to be highly unstable and pre-apocalyptic, akin to the depiction of the Earths that were consumed during Crisis on Infinite Earths.

-Worlds in the Dark Multiverse are designated with negative numbers.